mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 #### Valid submissions

 The intention of this benchmark is to identify training algorithm submissions that will be broadly applicable and effective in practical scenarios without customization to the specific [workload](#workloads) (model, dataset, and loss function).
 Generally useful training algorithms can train models faster and thus require less compute resources, decreasing the cost of machine learning.
 We want to discourage all submissions that sidestep the purpose of this benchmark.

-Unfortunately, we can't easily write rules that make it completely clear if a submission is circumventing the spirit of the benchmark in a way that would encompass all possible cases.
 We welcome creative ideas and novel research.
 Therefore, the API aims to allow a wide variety of submissions.
 However, in some cases, routines that would be allowed in principle might not be practically feasible to express in the provided framework.

+Submissions that specialize to the specific workloads in the benchmark and have not been implemented in a way that plausibly generalizes to novel workloads are prohibited.
 In order to help clarify which submissions are [allowed](#allowed-submissions) and [disallowed](#disallowed-submissions), we described a few examples below.
 Two essential questions can help provide a general guideline for whether a submission is allowed or not:

 1. What **information** is being used by the submission?